ISISComputingGroup/ibex_developers_manual/Access-Gateway.md

 e.g. `*SIMPLE.* ALLOW       TESTING     1`

-If you are using `CS:EXCLUSIVE:` and a custom `.acf` file, you will also need to create `a file called `gwext.pvlist` in Settings\config\servername\AccessSecurity.
+If you are using `CS:EXCLUSIVE:` and a custom `.acf` file, you will also need to create `a file called `gwext.pvlist` in `Settings\config\servername\AccessSecurity`.
 At the end of that file in order for the access security to work remotely, you will need to add:

 `.*CS:EXCLUSIVE.*    ALLOW   securityGroupName`